SaschaWillems/ModernVkTriangle/README.md

 After a successful call to `LoadObj`, we can access the vertex data stored in the selected .obj file. `attrib` contains a linear array of the vertex data, `shapes` contains indices into that data. `materials` won't be used, we'll do our own shading.

-> **Note:** The .obj format is a bit dated nd doesn't match modern 3D pipelines in all aspects.
+> **Note:** The .obj format is a bit dated and doesn't match modern 3D pipelines in all aspects.
 One such aspect is indexing of the vertex data.
 Due to how .obj files are structured we end up with one index per vertex, which limits the effectiveness of indexed rendering.
 In a real-world application you'd use better formats that work well with indexed rendering.

 We'll be using interleaved vertex attributes meaning that (in memory) for every vertex three floats for position data are followed by two floats for texture coordinates.
 For that to work we need to combine the position and texture coordinate data that tinyobj provides us with: